AOC deletes tweet mocking Elon Musk for ‘stop hitting on me’ comments

 Democrat earlier called out an unnamed ‘billionaire with an ego problem’

-Alexandria Ocasio-Cortez appeared to delete a tweet mocking SpaceX founder and billionaire Elon Musk after he accused her of “hitting on” him.
+Alexandria Ocasio-Cortez appeared to delete a tweet mocking SpaceX founder and billionaire Elon Musk after he accused her of “hitting on” him following an attack on “billionaire(s) with an ego problem”.

-In a twitter exchange on Friday, Ms Ocasio-Cortez said she was tired of a “billionaire with an ego problem” who controlled “a massive communication platform”, but did not name the person or company behind her message.
+Ms Ocasio-Cortez tweeted on Friday that she was tired of a “billionaire with an ego problem” who controlled a “massive communications platform” for enabling the right, but not name the person or company behind her message.

-“Tired of having to collectively stress about what explosion of hate crimes is happening bc (because) some billionaire with an ego problem unilaterally controls a massive communication platform and skews it because Tucker Carlson or Peter Thiel took him to dinner and made him feel special,” the Democrat wrote.
+She wrote: “Tired of having to collectively stress about what explosion of hate crimes is happening bc (because) some billionaire with an ego problem unilaterally controls a massive communication platform and skews it because Tucker Carlson or Peter Thiel took him to dinner and made him feel special”.

+Although it was unclear who Ms Ocasio-Cortez was referring to, Mr Musk responded by tweeting: “Stop hitting on me, I’m really shy”, in apparent acknowledgment that he was “a billionaire with an ego problem”.

+The Democrat allegedly hit back by tweeting: “I was talking about Zuckerberg but ok”, in an apparent reference to the Meta CEO and Facebook founder, who has an estimated wealth of $74bn, according to Bloomberg.

+Although the tweet was later deleted, Ms Ocasio-Cortez followed-up on Saturday by tweeting: “like I said, ego problems”, further mocking the new Twitter owner.

-Mr Musk, who agreed to take control of Twitter on Monday with a $44bn deal , responded to Ms Ocasio-Cortez’s tweet by writing: “Stop hitting on me, I’m really shy”.
+Mr Musk, whose $249bn net worth makes him the world’s wealthiest individual, agreed to take control of Twitter on Monday with a $44bn deal to buy the San Fransisco-based firm.

-While his reply was described as being “cringeworthy” by many social media users, the Democrat hit back by tweeting: “I was talking about (Mark) Zuckerberg but ok”.
+He was widely rebuked by Twitter users for his “stop hitting on me” comments, despite receiving an apparent endorsement from Texas senator Ted Cruz, who used flame emojis to show his support for Mr Musk.

+The Republican did not include Ms Ocasio-Cortez’s reply mocking Mr Musk in his tweet, however.

 Register for free to continue reading